-Such spots can indicate Cercospora leaf spot, which is caused by a type of fungus (Cercospora lythracearum) -- and an entirely different problem.
-Give your bushes plenty of space (to promote good air circulation) when you plant them, and prune off (and properly dispose of) affected branches (to prevent transmission of the fungus) to ward off Cercospora leaf spot.
-Better yet, select cultivars resistant to this disease, a number of which you can find on the Alabama Cooperative Extension website.
+Such spots can indicate Cercospora leaf spot, which is caused by a type of fungus (Cercospora lythracearum) and is an entirely different problem.
+In the case of brown spotting, give your bushes plenty of space (to promote good air circulation) when you plant them, and prune off (and properly dispose of) affected branches (to prevent transmission of the fungus) to ward off Cercospora leaf spot.

 Will My Crepe Myrtle Die?